Cluster time measurement with CEPC calorimeter: Detector and software

-To quantify the ToF performance of the CEPC ECAL, we simulate ECAL showers resulting from single $\Pphoton$, $\Pelectron$, $\Pmuon$, $\Ppiplus$, $\PKplus$ and $\Pproton$ using a full simulation package based on GEANT4~\cite{agostinelli2003geant4}.
+To quantify the ToF performance of the CEPC ECAL, we simulate ECAL showers resulting from single $\Pphoton$, $\Pelectron$, $\Ppiplus$, $\PKplus$ and $\Pproton$ using a full simulation package based on GEANT4~\cite{agostinelli2003geant4}.
+For reference, we also simulated the energy deposition of muons, which are close to minimum ionization particles (MIP).
 The momentum of the created particles is at a single value or uniformly distributed in a range from 0 to 30 GeV.
 The particle originates from a point 193 mm from the IP\footnote{To avoid early interactions} and is shot perpendicular to the ECAL surface.
-To simplify the analysis, the magnetic field is turned off.
+The magnetic field is turned off so that charged particles propagate to ECAL along straight lines, and the redundant discussion about trajectory correction is simplified.
 The statistic of the involved samples is listed in Tab. \ref{tab:sample}.